cedricschwyter/nautilus/README.md

         return NAUTILUS_STATUS_OK;
     }

 A call to `NautilusCore::terminate()` is required before the program exits, as the thread running the application loop is joined then.
-Otherwise, the application loop will not even get started.
+Otherwise, the application loop will not even get started and you will not see any window or other visual output.

     /**
      * Cleans allocated resources